Competitive prices for top quality

 Colorful, fruitful vegetables.
 Bell peppers are mild and crunchy, chili peppers hot and spicy.
 Both are rich in vitamins, antioxidants, and fiber.

-Both come from the Capsicum , but the difference lies in their heat.
-Chili peppers contain capsaicin, which gives them their spicy flavor.
-Bell peppers are selected for their sweetness and contain virtually no capsaicin.
+Both come from the plant species Capsicum, but the difference lies in the heat.
+Chili peppers contain the substance capsaicin, which is responsible for the spicy taste.
+Bell peppers have been selected for their sweet taste and contain virtually no capsaicin.

 Yes, that's possible.
 Although they originate in warmer climates, there are also varieties suitable for our climate.
 A sheltered, sunny spot is essential for success.